Water Quality & Stormwater Management

 Precipitation from rain or melting snow that flows over the ground creates stormwater runoff.
 Surfaces like streets, driveways, and sidewalks prevent runoff from being absorbed into the ground.
 Stormwater runoff flows into storm drains or directly into bodies of water.
 Stormwater runoff can pick up chemicals, debris, dirt and other pollutants that will contaminate our water.
 It is a common misconception that stormwater is treated before it reaches the waterways.
 This is not true - everything picked up by the runoff empties into our natural waterways, affecting water quality.

-- York County Clean Water Action Plan (WIP3) (PDF): This Plan, often referred to as the Phase 3 Watershed Implementation Plan (WIP3), is a countywide action plan for clean water.
-The York County Planning Commission and Conservation District staff developed the Plan, in collaboration with the York County Coalition for Clean Waters (YCC4CW).
-It sets forth four (4) key strategies that relate to: (1) programmatic changes needed at the State level to achieve water quality improvement and enable the success of countywide water quality efforts, (2) policy and funding actions for the County and/or municipalities to undertake in order to improve water quality, (3) implementation of urban and agricultural BMPs to reduce pollutants, and (4) water quality actions achievable through funding programs administered by the Conservation District.
+- York County Clean Water Action Plan (WIP3) (PDF): This Plan, often called the Phase 3 Watershed Implementation Plan (WIP3), is a countywide action plan for clean water.
+YCPC and County Conservation District staff worked with the York County Coalition for Clean Waters (YCC4CW) to develop four strategies to improve water quality.
+These strategies relate to: (1) programmatic changes needed at the State level to enable the success of countywide water quality efforts, (2) policy and funding actions for the County and/or municipalities, (3) implementation of urban and agricultural BMPs to reduce pollutants, and (4) water quality actions achievable through the Conservation District's funding programs.

-- MS4 (Municipal Separate Storm Sewer Systems) information and administration.
-The YCPC administered the County’s 2013 Municipal Separate Storm Sewer System (MS4) National Pollutant Discharge Elimination System (NPDES) Permit.
-This permit is required of all municipalities/counties that operate/own a storm sewer system that is located in an urbanized area and discharges to waters of the Commonwealth.
-However, the County received a permit waiver for the 2018-2023 permit cycle.
+- MS4 (Municipal Separate Storm Sewer Systems) administration.
+YCPC administered the County’s 2013 Municipal Separate Storm Sewer System (MS4) National Pollutant Discharge Elimination System Permit.
+This permit is required of all municipalities/counties that operate/own a storm sewer system located in an urbanized area that discharges to waters of the Commonwealth.
+The County received a permit waiver for the 2018-2023 permit cycle.

-- Regional Chesapeake Bay Pollutant Reduction Plan (CBPRP) (PDF): A CBPRP is a required document for municipalities who have an MS4 permit.
+- Regional Chesapeake Bay Pollutant Reduction Plan (CBPRP) (PDF): A CBPRP is required for municipalities with an MS4 permit.
 York County has taken an innovative approach and developed one regional plan for participating MS4 municipalities in the County.
 Although the County has received an MS4 permit waiver, it continues to participate in the regional CBPRP.